filecoin-project/phase2-attestations/ts2/README.md

 #### 1. Receive Access to the Trusted-Setup File Server

-At the start of their timeslot, each participant will be given commands to download and upload files to Filecoin's trusted-setup file server.
+At the start of their timeslot each participant will be given commands to download and upload files to Filecoin's trusted-setup file server.

 #### 2. Start a `tmux` Session